Anthony Rizzo Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.4 K/9, the third-best in the league.
+- The Twins pitching staff is second in the league with a collective 10.4 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.